 At the end of the federal sectoral planning, the authority determined a route corridor between Wolmirstedt and Isar with a continuous width of 1,000 metres for further planning.
 The subsequent planning approval procedure defines the exact course of the line (the so-called route) within that corridor.
 For practical reasons, the project is divided into separate sections for the permit.
 50Hertz is responsible for sections A1 (Wolmirstedt to Könnern), A2 (Könnern to Eisenberg) and B (Eisenberg to the federal state border between Thuringia and Bavaria).

 Project no. 5 (Wolmirstedt-Isar)

-For project 5a, 50Hertz submitted the applications for the planning approval procedure for SuedOstLink sections A1, A2 and B in the course of 2021.
-The plan is to install the lines for project 5a along the route that was already developed in the scope of the planning approval procedure for project 5.
-50Hertz will ask the Federal Network Agency to couple the planning approval procedures for projects 5 and 5a to ensure that this is successful, to avoid double work and to align the plans in the best possible manner.
+For project no. 5a, 50Hertz submitted the applications for the planning approval procedure for SuedOstLink sections A1, A2 and B in the course of 2021.
+The plan is to install the lines for project no. 5a along the route that was already developed in the scope of the planning approval procedure for project no. 5.
+50Hertz will ask the Federal Network Agency to couple the planning approval procedures for projects no. 5 and no. 5a to ensure that this is successful, to avoid double work and to align the plans in the best possible manner.

 You can find an overview of the status of project no. 5a (Klein Rogahn - Landkreis Börde - Isar) on the website of the Federal Network Agency.